f4z3r/f4z3r.github.io/content/pages/about.md

   and [`luakube`](https://github.com/f4z3r/luakube).
 - hacking away on my [NixOS setup](https://github.com/f4z3r/nix).
-- preaching on split keyboards, NeoVim, and other pretty useless but incredibly fun things to anyone what wants to led me their ear.
+- preaching on split keyboards, NeoVim, and other pretty useless but incredibly fun things to anyone what wants to lend me their ear.

 I am currently very interested in Rust, Zig, and WASM as a runtime for serverless code on Kubernetes.
 Moreover, I am trying to re-invent the wheel by building CLI libraries for LuaJIT, just